 Decide based on your stage of the sales cycle.

 - Ideal Outcome: What would be the ideal outcome you expect from the meeting?
 Whether you want it to move to “Proposal stage or a meeting with key Business head or PO stage etc.

 Always ensure you prepare to increase “your credibility” even if you qualify out or lose the deal.
 “High credibility” will take you to a next level and differentiate you from the rest of the “Sales Reps” who like to be at the “Transactional level” and “Opportunity focused”.

 - Worst Case Outcome: What is the worst case outcome expected? i.e at least this is the minimum you should expect from the meeting.
 If you can’t get “Worst case Outcome” also from the meeting, then there is something wrong with the opportunity or your credibility with the customer, or your reading of the deal.

 Note: Point 9 could be Call Plan – I am not getting into the depth about this as this is a separate detailed topic.
 However, it’s a best practice to follow a structured process to have a “ Call Plan” which ensures you don’t miss out on anything.
 Especially preparing a call plan should be a norm for important client meetings.

 Our experience says, after few meetings, the above becomes a part of the Sales Rep’s DNA and the probability of “Good Meetings” will keep increasing compared to “Bad/Indifferent Meetings”.

-In our “Sales Consulting”, we learned to identify 20% interventions that could have an 80% impact on “ROI” and also “easy to implement”.
+As a sales consulting company we’ve worked with many B2B companies, and one thing we have seen is that 20% interventions could have an 80% impact on “ROI” and is also “easy to implement”.
 Meeting Preparation Checklist clearly falls in this segment.